Brian-Egan/ion_in_motion/README.md

     image = Ion.image(:your_icon_name, size: 50, color: :orange.uicolor) #Returns UIImage
     image = Ion.image(:your_icon_name, color: "green")
     image = Ion.image(:your_icon_name)

+**UIButton**
+Use `Ion.button` to create UIButtons.
+The icon name is required, and optional arguments are `font_size`, `background_color`, `text_color`, `height` and `width`.
+The defaults are 18pt font, white background, black text and 50x50.

+    button = Ion.button(:your_icon_name) #Returns UIButton
+    button = Ion.button(:you_icon_name, height: 50, width: 100, text_color: :green.uicolor, background_color: "orange") # Returns a very ugly UIButton

+The button's accessibility label is automatically set to a stringified version of the icon name with any 'Android/iOS' prefix removed. i.e. A button with icon `:android_alarm_clock` will have the accessibility label `alarm clock`.

 **UIFont**
 Returns a UIFont instance.
 I'm not sure what use this is outside of `image` and `label` methods, but you can use it separately too.
 It takes a `size` parameter, but defaults to 18pt without it.